drscream/nic-cz-dns-crawler/README.md

 > A crawler for getting info about *(possibly a huge number of)* DNS domains

+# What does it do?

+Despite the name, the crawler gets info for more services than just DNS:

+- DNS:
+  - all A/AAAA records, annotated with GeoIP (for the 2nd level domain and `www.` subdomain)
+  - TXT records (with SPF and DMARC parsed for easier filtering)
+  - TLSA (for the 2nd level domain and `www.` subdomain)
+  - MX
+  - DNSSEC validation
+  - nameservers:
+    - annotated with GeoIP (for each server IP)
+    - HOSTNAME.BIND, VERSION.BIND, AUTHORS.BIND (also for all IPs)
+- E-mail (for every server from MX):
+  - SMTP server banners
+  - TLSA records
+- Web:
+  - HTTP status & headers (inc. parsed cookies) for ports 80 & 443 on each IP from A/AAAA records
+  - certificate info for HTTPS (optionally with an entire cert chain)
+  - webpage content (optional)
+  - everything of the above is saved for each _step_ in the redirect history – the crawler follows redirects until it gets a non-redirecting status or hits a configurable limit
+  - HSTS preload list status for a domain

+Answers from name and mail servers are cached, so the crawler shouldn't flood hosting providers with repeating queries.

+See [`result-example.json`](result-example.json) to get an idea what the resulting JSON looks like.

+## How fast is it anyway?

+A single fairly modern laptop on ~50Mbps connection can crawl the entire *.cz* zone overnight, give or take (with `save_web_content` disabled), using 8 workers per CPU thread.

+Since the crawler is designed to be parallel, the actual speed depends almost entirely on the worker count.
+And it can scale accross multiple machines almost infinitely, so should you need a million domains crawled in an hour, you can always just throw more hardware at it (see below).

 ## Installation

 Create and activate a virtual environment: